Table of Contents Treasure Hunt

 - Sticky notes

-- “Treasure” (a fun reward, such a coupon for an ice cream cone, movie, or popcorn or a trip to the park)
+- “Treasure” (a fun reward, such a coupon for an ice cream cone, popcorn and a movie, or a trip to the park)

 What You Do: